GOP’s Obamacare replacement plans would provide less financial help, analyses show

 The HHS report was prepared at the request of Rep. Richard Neal, D-Mass., the ranking member on the House Ways and Means Committee.

-In an e-mail statement on Wednesday, Neal said the HHS report shows “what consumers would really face under Trumpcare.”
+In an email statement on Wednesday, Neal said the HHS report showed “what consumers would really face under Trumpcare.”

 “The proposal designed by the Republicans would make health care less affordable for millions of Americans,” he said in the message.
 “It would raise out-of-pocket costs for middle-class Americans and their families, because their tax credits would cover less of the cost over time of their insurance premiums than today.
 President Trump promised more people would be covered with better care, all at a lower cost.
 But what he’s actually proposing would deliver less coverage at higher cost.”